-5 MINUTES (CONTINUED) (PASSING)

-Circle Passing (cont):

-- Have athletes pass a ball to other athletes in the circle. - To progress the activity, add another ball or place an athlete in the middle who tries to stop a pass from reaching a team member.

-Keep Your Side Clean:

-- Divide the athletes into two groups and set up a dividing line in the middle of the gym. - Send each group to an opposite side of the dividing line. - Provide each athlete with a ball.
-If there are not enough balls, divide the balls evenly per side. - Instruct the athletes to kick their balls onto the other team's side while trying to keep their side clean of balls. - You then blow the whistle or yell 'stop'. - Count the balls on each side; the side with the fewest balls wins. - Play a few times to allow the athletes lots of opportunity to kick the soccer balls. - Remind athletes to use the inside of their feet to kick the ball properly.

-5 MINUTES (INTRO-COMPETITION)
+5 MINUTES (CONTINUED) Circle Passing (cont): (PASSING) Have athletes pass a ball to other athletes in the circle.
+To progress the activity, add another ball or place an athlete in the middle who tries to stop a pass from reaching a team member.
+5 MINUTES Keep Your Side Clean: (SHOOTING) Divide the athletes into two groups and set up a dividing line in the middle of the gym.
+Send each group to an opposite side of the dividing line.
+Provide each athlete with a ball.
+If there are not enough balls, divide the balls evenly per side.
+Instruct the athletes to kick their balls onto the other team's side while trying to keep their side clean of balls.
+You then blow the whistle or yell 'stop'.
+Count the balls on each side; the side with the fewest balls wins.
+Play a few times to allow the athletes lots of opportunity to kick the soccer balls.
+Remind athletes to use the inside of their feet to kick the ball properly.
+5 MINUTES Mini-Game: (INTRO-COMPETITION) Explain that the basic idea of soccer is to kick the ball into the net of the opposing team.
+Set up nets using pylons or cones.
+Encourage the athletes to kick the ball towards the opposing net and to pass to their teammates.
+Ensure that each athlete has a chance to kick and pass the ball.
+Do not worry about goalies or have a volunteer play in the net.
+4 MINUTES Nutrition Break: After activity, introduce nutritious snack (EDUCATION) choices.

-Mini-Game:

-- Explain that the basic idea of soccer is to kick the ball into the net of the opposing team. - Set up nets using pylons or cones. - Encourage the athletes to kick the ball towards the opposing net and to pass to their teammates. - Ensure that each athlete has a chance to kick and pass the ball. - Do not worry about goalies or have a volunteer play in the net.

-4 MINUTES (EDUCATION)

-Nutrition Break: After activity, introduce nutritious snack choices.
 This also provides an opportunity to introduce a nutrition tip to caregivers.

-Nutrition - Big Bones, Big Muscles

-4 MINUTES (COOL-DOWN)

-Cool Down - Stretching:

-Bird - Stand on one leg for balance then the other

-Dog (downward) - can stretch leg up at fire hydrant

-Cat - on hands and knees, arched back

-Butterfly - sitting, feet together; flap wings (knees)

-Frog (squat)

-Tree - tall tree, stretching up; bent tree, bend left and right

-Wilted flower - bend over with straight legs

-Scratching back - one elbow up

-Soccer - Running - Session 6
+Nutrition - Big Bones, Big Muscles 4 MINUTES Cool Down - Stretching: (COOL-DOWN) Bird - Stand on one leg for balance then the other Dog (downward) - can stretch leg up at fire hydrant Cat - on hands and knees, arched back Butterfly - sitting, feet together; flap wings (knees) Frog (squat) Tree - tall tree, stretching up; bent tree, bend left and right Wilted flower - bend over with straight legs Scratching back - one elbow up

+3 MINUTES (COOPERATION) Collect all Equipment: Involve the athletes by assigning each one an item to pick up and put away.
+2 MINUTES Good-Bye and See Everyone Next Session: Provide caregivers with information for next session's activities.